 A. I am sorry you are continuing to have facial pressure.
 It is difficult to say when the pressure will resolve.
 Healing and discomfort from nasal and sinus surgery can resolve immediately in some situations and in others take from 6-8 weeks depending on whether there were other nasal and/or sinus procedures performed, the cause of the sinus problem, and your past history.
 You should consult your surgeon to find out what the expected healing time will be.

 Q. I have a ten year old son who has suffered from mucus in his throat for many years.
 He has to clear his throat all the time to get any relief.
 I have taken him to see many different doctors with no answers, but they put him on more medications.
 He has seen an allergy doctor and took allergy shots for two years with no improvement.
 He has seen an acid reflux doctor because his primary doctor thought that could be causing it.
 They put him on additional medications that he has been taking with no improvements.
-Please help I'm tired of my son being a test subject without any results.
-He has become very upset with having this challenge all the time and even his teachers are becoming upset because they say his clearing of the throat disrupts class.
+Please help.

 A. It sounds as your son has had years of post-nasal drainage and throat clearing.
 Your son’s physicians have considered and treated the typical causes of allergies, sinusitis, and acid reflux.
 In addition, other causes need to be considered such as tonsil and adenoid infection, nasal turbinate dysfunction, and diverticula of the throat, to name a few.
 A complete evaluation by an otolaryngologist most likely has been performed, however can be revisited.
 And in spite of the best of evaluations and extensive medical management and even surgery like tonsillectomy, adenoidectomy and nasal surgery, the throat mucus may continue.

 Q. Ever since I was five years old, I’ve had a constant runny nose, usually accompanied by a series of headaches and restlessness.
 I am easily irritated by dust and cold at the slightest possibility of contact.
-I have been given series of antibiotics but they have all proven to be abortive.
-I dread the thought of having to go for an operation as is being recommended.
 Some say it is chronic sinusitis.
 I don’t know what to do.